 Scholarship Granting Organization

 In keeping with the legislative intent to award scholarships across the State, the non-profit SD Partners in Education (SDPE) was incorporated with statewide Board representation.
 SDPE will become the Scholarship Granting Organization (SGO) beginning on July 1, 2019.
-We thank Great Plains Education Foundation, Aberdeen, SD, serves as the Scholarship Granting Organization.
-They provide the financial infrastructure and SDPE fulfills many of the operational requirements for them.
-Great Plains Education Foundation currently serves a similar function for the State with the Dakota Corps Scholarship and has been instrumental in many educational initiatives in South Dakota.
+We thank Great Plains Education Foundation, Aberdeen, SD, for serving as the Scholarship Granting Organization from 2016 – 2019.

 An insurance company wishing to participate in these premium tax credits can reserve their credit for their proposed contribution with the Scholarship Granting Organization.
 The SGO is responsible to verify with the Division of Insurance that the proposed contribution is below the current $2 million tax credit cap set by the 2016 law.
 The Division will provide the SGO with conditional authorization.
-The tax credit may be claimed by the company on the annual premium tax return in an amount equal to, up to 80% of the total contributions made to the SGO in the previous taxable year. *(However, no tax credit may be claimed for the portion of the tax that is collected and set aside for workers’ compensation and coverage as provided in 10-44 -2 (4) or for the tax levied on fire insurance premiums pursuant to 10-44-9.)
+The tax credit may be claimed by the company on its quarterly premium tax return in an amount equal to, up to 100% of the total contributions made to the SGO.
+(However, no tax credit may be claimed for the portion of the tax that is collected and set aside for workers’ compensation and coverage as provided in 10-44 -2 (4) or for the tax levied on fire insurance premiums pursuant to 10-44-9.)

 Remittance and Acknowledgement

 Communication with Schools and Parents

 SDPE has created the operations handbook and required participation forms for the schools and parents.
-School participation is voluntary; those registered will be listed on SDPE website.
+School participation is voluntary; those registered will be listed on the SDPE website.
 Families will be applying for the scholarships with TADS, a tuition and financial aid management company.
-TADS is currently used by many of our non-public schools to validate income and rank need for private scholarships.
-They will provide much the same function for SDPE and Great Plains Education Foundation to ensure the validity of income eligibility and objectivity in awarding scholarships.
+TADS is currently used by many of the non-public schools to validate income and rank need for private scholarships.
+They provide the same function for SDPE to ensure the validity of income eligibility and objectivity in awarding scholarships.

 FAQ are available on the Division of Insurance website.